Captainlonate/CodeReference/js/notes_and_information/event_loop.md

 - close callbacks
     - some close callbacks, e.g. socket.on('close', ...)

+__promises__

+Resolved promises should run in between each phase of the event loop (according to the Bert Belder video).

 __setTimeout(x, 0) vs setImmediate()__

 If both of these are queued and are NOT WITHIN AN I/O CYCLE (like in an fs.readFile), then the  [order of execution is nondeterministic](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#setimmediate-vs-settimeout).
 If you're inside an i/o cycle, then setImmediate() will run first.